nokyotsu/parrots/en/4_yangtze.md

 So, I suddenly became very interested in what it must actually sound like in the Yangtze River.
 Now, we've gone to record some BBC Radio programmes while we are there, so as well as Mark Carwardine the zoologist, we also had a sound recordist from the BBC.
-So I said to him, ``Could we actually drop a microphone into the Yangtze so that we can see what it actually sounds like in the river?''
-And he said, ``Well you should have said that before we left London.''
+So I said to him, "Could we actually drop a microphone into the Yangtze so that we can see what it actually sounds like in the river?"
+And he said, "Well you should have said that before we left London."
 ((Laughter.))
-And I said, ``Why?''
-And he said, ``Well, cause I just could have checked out a waterproof microphone but, you know, you didn't mention anything about recording under water.''
-And I said, ``No, I didn't.
-Is there anything we could do about it?''
-And he said, ``Well there is, there is actually one technique they teach us at the BBC for recording under water in an emergency. ((Laughter.))
-Do either of you have condoms with you?''
+And I said, "Why?"
+And he said, "Well, cause I just could have checked out a waterproof microphone but, you know, you didn't mention anything about recording under water."
+And I said, "No, I didn't.
+Is there anything we could do about it?"
+And he said, "Well there is, there is actually one technique they teach us at the BBC for recording under water in an emergency. ((Laughter.))
+Do either of you have condoms with you?"

 And we didn't.
 Wasn't that kind of trip. ((Laughter.))
 But we decided we'd better go and buy some.
 And so we went into the streets of Shanghai trying